send

 struct msghdr {

-void *msg_name; /* optional address */
+void *msg_name; /* Optional address */

-socklen_t msg_namelen; /* size of address */
+socklen_t msg_namelen; /* Size of address */

-struct iovec *msg_iov; /* scatter/gather array */
+struct iovec *msg_iov; /* Scatter/gather array */

 size_t msg_iovlen; /* # elements in msg_iov */

-void *msg_control; /* ancillary data, see below */
+void *msg_control; /* Ancillary data, see below */

-size_t msg_controllen; /* ancillary data buffer len */
+size_t msg_controllen; /* Ancillary data buffer len */

-int msg_flags; /* flags on received message */
+int msg_flags; /* Flags (unused) */

 };